-Thursday brings bright sunny skies and warm temperatures near 80 degrees
+Thursday brings bright sunny skies and warm temperatures in the lower 80s!

 BRILLIANT SUNSHINE

 A fabulous evening is in store with clear skies and warm temperatures in the 70s.
 Comfortable humidity levels expected too.
 Temperatures fall to the 50s by morning.
 Bright skies will produce a strong sun glare all day long.
-Afternoon readings warm into the upper 70s to near 80 degrees.
+Afternoon readings warm into the lower 80s.
 It’s very comfortable.
 Remember to apply sunscreen if spending time outdoors.
 UV Index will run very high.
 Burn time less than 10 minutes likely.
 Abundant sunshine expected Friday too.
 It is much warmer in the middle 80s.
 The humidity begins to creep up, so you will begin to notice it heading into the weekend.
 Temperatures remain quite warm for the holiday however, thunderstorm chances return.

 MEMORIAL DAY HOLIDAY WEEKEND